 Cambridge Versus Kitchener

 A similar problem exists for the proposal to extend Milton GO Train service to Cambridge.
 Service to Waterloo Region has proven popular since bus service was extended to Cambridge, Kitchener and Waterloo in October 2009; double decker buses now ply the route between Waterloo and Mississauga.
-Around that time, the Region of Waterloo put forward a study indicating that runs to Water Street in downtown Cambridge (with intermediate stops at the Guelph Line in Campbellville, Highway 6 south of Guelph and Franklin Avenue in east Cambridge) was feasible, but that the cost for such an extension was $110 million, with at least 17.7 miles required to increase the line's capacity enough to overcome Canadian Pacific's objections.
-In the interim, the provincial government paid $18 million to build a two-track layover yard and extend two Georgetown trains into the City of Kitchener.
+Around that time, the Region of Waterloo put forward a study indicating that train runs to Water Street in downtown Cambridge (with intermediate stops at the Guelph Line in Campbellville, Highway 6 south of Guelph and Franklin Avenue in east Cambridge) were feasible, but that the cost for such an extension was $110 million, with at least 17.7 miles of new track required to increase the rail line's capacity enough to overcome Canadian Pacific's objections.
+In the interim, the provincial government paid just $18 million to build a two-track layover yard and extend two Georgetown trains into the City of Kitchener.

 In the provincial budgets around the 2014 election, the provincial government has focused heavily on expanding regular two-way, 7 day a week service between Toronto and Kitchener, much to the chagrin of Cambridge mayor Doug Craig who argued that Cambridge trains could get to Union faster, and be of better use to commuters using Highway 401.
 However, Metrolinx remains cool to such an extension, likely due to the resistance that Canadian Pacific continues to put up towards expansion of Milton GO Train service.
 Two round-trips may be added to Cambridge in the near future at minimal cost, but expanding full service to Milton and Cambridge may require more resources that Metrolinx has available, especially given that resources have been more easily spent upgrading the former Canadian National tracks to Kitchener.

 Only time will tell.
-The pressures to expand Milton GO Train service are only going to build as the population of Waterloo Region and the western GTA continue to grow.
+The pressures to expand Milton GO Train service are only going to build as the population of Waterloo Region and the western GTA continues to grow.
 With that, the increase in political will for such an expansion may become too great for Metrolinx to ignore, and Canadian Pacific to resist.